plasne/fixed-partitioned-event-hub/README.md

 # Fixed Partition Event Hub Processor

+This sample could be useful to anyone wanting to implement a custom Event Hub processor to meet a unqiue set of requirements.
+In this specific case, this processor was designed to meet the following requirements:

+- __Fixed Number of Partitions__.
+This processor allows you to specify the number of partitions that each consumer will process.
+It will not attempt to take ownership of any additional partitions, leaving those for other consumers.
+In cases where the reassignment of partitions would be problematic, this can be important.

+- __Batching__.
+In some cases, such as writing records to a database, it may be significantly more performant to write records in batches rather than one at a time.

+- __Lazy Checkpointing__.
+If a solution already has a way to address duplicate events, it may be more efficient to checkpoint less frequently.
+In this case, the processor will checkpoint every few seconds instead of on every event or batch.

+- __Dedicated Ownership__.
+Unlike the EventProcessorClient, this processor does not allow other consumers to steal partitions.
+If a consumer stores content in memory, stealing partitions may be very disruptive.

+## Why?

 I was working with a customer to build a processing pipeline with multiple stages.
 Stage 1 would read data from an Event Hub and publish data to another Event Hub.
 Stage 2 would read data from that Event Hub and publish data to another Event Hub.
 And so on - each stage would read the output of the prior stage for its input.

 - Stage 1 had a very high throughput requirement which would benefit from batching and needed to checkpoint.